askyel/stuyhs/econ/09:financial_sector.md

 short-term interest rates: rates on financial assets that mature within a year

-long-term interest rates: rates on financial assets that mature a number of years later
+long-term interest rates: rates on financial assets that mature a number of years later, generally higher than short-term rates

 #### Money Demand Curve